cyclonesak/Hello_World/README.md

 This info and more for formatting comes from [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

-example of the previous but opens in a new tab ... <a href="https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax" target="_blank">Here</a> but it doesn't seem to work dammit ...
+example of the previous but opens in a new tab ... <a href="https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax" target="_blank" rel="noopener">Here</a> but it doesn't seem to work dammit ...

 Trying it with the <a href="http://sak.free.nf/startpage/" target="_blank">Start Page</a>